mmisty/jest-allure2-adapter/readme.md

 - added ability to configure reporter:
   - resultsDir: where allure results are stored, default `allure-results`
   - stepTimestamp: add timestamp to step or not, false by default
-  - addStepStatusDetailsAttachment: add step status details attachment (status details doesn't work in report, so this is workaround), buy default false
+  - addStepStatusDetailsAttachment: add step status details attachment (status details doesn't work in report, so this is workaround), false by default
   - tmsLink / issueLink: links pattern for adding issues (`tmsLink: (id) => http://someissue.com/${id}`)

 #### 0.2.52: